ikerismak/rails-pet-api/README.md

 5. **rubocop** : Gem that acts as a linter and static code analyzer for Ruby.
 Helps maintain consistent code style and detects potential code quality issues.
 6.**Database** : The project will use PostgreSQL as the database.
 7.ActiveRecord
+8.**rswag** Swagger is an open-source set of tools that allows for designing, building, documenting, and consuming APIs in an easy and efficient way.
+It provides a standardized approach to describe and document APIs, making it easier for development teams to collaborate and enabling API consumers to understand and use them quickly and accurately.

 ## Commands to install dependencies: